 Homosexuality remains a cultural taboo, even if not illegal and society favors the criminalisation of homosexuality.
 LGBTQIA+ persons are often not open about their sexual orientation because they are outcast by society; those who are open about their sexual orientation face hostility, widespread discrimination, rejection, social exclusion, and harassment.
 Gender-based violence and “corrective” rape of LGBTQIA+ people, as well as the State’s failure to effectively investigate and prosecute those crimes, are common.
 Threats and arrests against human rights defenders, including by State agents, and violations of the right to freedom of association are reported.
 LGBTQIA+ people are discrimination against in different sectors, such as health, education, and employment.

 The Group Hirondelles Bukavu (GHB) in South Kivu is the only support service for homosexuals in DRC.

-FOCUS DROITS ET ACCES, Groupe Nyanza, Groupe de Défense et Promotion des Personnes Homosexuel Uvira-Fizi en RD Congo, Oasis RD Congo, Rainbow Sunrise Mapambazuko RSM, une Femme qui en Soulève une Autre are also registered in ILGA as being active in DRC to defend LGBTQIA+ people.
+FOCUS DROITS ET ACCES, Groupe Nyanza, Groupe de Défense et Promotion des Personnes Homosexuel Uvira-Fizi en RD Congo, Oasis RD Congo, Rainbow Sunrise Mapambazuko RSM, une Femme qui en Soulève une Autre were also registered in ILGA as being active in DRC to defend LGBTQIA+ people.

 Some LGBTQIA+ people are forced to leave the country.
-UNHCR was trying to help some people facing difficult situation in Congo.
+UNHCR was trying to help some people facing a difficult situation in Congo.
 South Africa hosts some of these refugees.
-The others prefer to leave Africa for European or and North American countries such as Canada and US.
+The others prefer to leave Africa for European or North American countries such as Canada and US.